 It took a total of 4-hour drive in the morning before arriving at Prairie Creek Redwood State Park, Redwood.
 We drove by the campground and saw the sign for elk, but we decided to hike to the Big Tree instead.
 The big trees in Redwood are big and tall, but I’d much prefer sequoias when comparing the two.
 Sequoias are much redder and more interesting to look at/photograph.
 I visited Sequoia National Park back in July, and you could see some photos from my last trip, here.

 Redwood National and State Parks CA is the home to the tallest trees on earth.
-With nearly 40 miles of rugged coastline, you can safely watch wildlife from a short distance, such as gray whale sprouting on clear days as they migrate (Nov-Dec and Mar-Apr), seabirds and tidepool marine life.
+With nearly 40 miles of rugged coastline, you can safely watch wildlife from a short distance, such as gray whales sprouting on clear days as they migrate (Nov-Dec and Mar-Apr), seabirds, and tidepool marine life.
 Roosevelt elks also rut/mate in fall and calve in the summer, but generally, they can be easily spotted throughout the park.

 Jedediah Smith Redwoods State Park has the famous Howland Hill Road that you must drive through, at least a small portion of it at the beginning.
 After getting enough photos at the redwood trees literally growing so closely next to each other, we made a U-turn and drove to Crescent city for food.
 Food and beer at Seaquake Brewing were another hit as we had not had proper new-American dishes since.